appwebtech/Admin-API-Blog-Backend-/README.md

 ```

-The instance variable @visitor which is under the visitor function will manage the VisitorJoseService under the class declaration above using strong_params under the main class of MessagesController which inherits from the ApplicationController below.
+The instance variable @visitor which is under the visitor function will manage the VisitorJoseService under the class declaration above.
+Under the main class of MessagesController below, data inheritance is from the ApplicationController and the visitor method instantiates @visitor and points it to the aforementioned VisitorJoseService.

 ```ruby
 class MessagesController < ApplicationController